cp3hnu/vuepress-plugin-clipboard/README.md

-# Vuepress Code Copy Plugin
+# Vuepress Copy Code to Clipboard Plugin

 A plugin for Vuepress that appends a copy button to every instance of a given selector (defaults to `div[class*="language-"] pre`)